CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 ### Desktop

-You should **always** use the official repositories of your distribution to install software.
+You should use the official repositories of your distribution to install software.
 This is because the official repositories are maintained by the distribution maintainers, and are therefore more secure than third-party repositories.

 If you do not trust an application, install it through [Flatpak](https://flatpak.org/) or [Snap](https://snapcraft.io/).
 These are sandboxed application formats that prevent applications from accessing your data without your permission.
 They are also more secure than traditional package managers, as they are signed by the developers and cannot be tampered with.